Last Updated on

 Medicare Supplement plans, otherwise known as Medigap, help to pay some of the health care costs that original Medicare does not.
 All Medigap plans follow a set of federal and state laws to protect the consumers of these polices and ensure consistent standards are met.
 The plans allow you to see any doctor who accepts Medicare patients and covers you for any travel in the U.S.

 Some plans will cover payment of your deductible.
 If not, then your Medigap plan will pay your coinsurance only after you have paid the deductible.
 As long as you pay your premiums, your Medigap policy guarantees coverage for life.

-There are certain things you may know you’re looking for in a Medicare Supplement plan that will make choosing a plan easier.
+There are certain things you may know you’re looking for that will making picking a Medicare Supplement plan easier.
 You might be looking for help covering co-payments or deductibles, or maybe there are certain prescription drugs or medical procedures necessary for your health and well-being.
 Comparing your needs with the plans offered in your area will help to narrow your decision.

 A licensed agent can help you through this decision-making process and even guide you through enrollment.
 Connect directly with one of our agents to start.

 For those who are a little more uncertain about what they need from a supplement plan, we’ve included a brief overview of the plans below that highlight some key aspects and benefits.